 - Snack on healthy fats like nuts and seeds – popular nut products include almonds, hazelnuts, pine nuts, pistachios, walnuts and sesame seeds

-- Eat fruit for dessert
+- Eat fruits for dessert

-- Water is your go-to beverage along with a sip of wine
+- Water is your go-to beverage along with a sip of wine!

 Herbs and spices are also liberally used in traditional Middle Eastern cuisines to replace salt when cooking.
 Some of the common ingredients include anise, bay leaf, basil, cloves, cumin, fennel, garlic, marjoram, oregano, parsley, rosemary, sage, savory, thyme and many more!
-Check out what herbs and spices we carry here!
+Check out what other herbs and spices we carry here!